Topics Map > Policies

 Consistent with our educational principles, we view education as the most important element in combating illegal sharing of copyrighted materials at University of Wisconsin-Platteville.
 We use a wide variety of methods to inform our community about the law and University of Wisconsin-Platteville's response to copyright infringement claims:

 - In order to use college computing resources, all students agree to the Acceptable Use Policy (AUP) for the University of Wisconsin-Platteville campus.
-The AUP can be viewed here.
+The AUP can be viewed at https://www.uwplatt.edu/go/aup.

-- During New Student Registration, the new incoming class, the University of Wisconsin-Platteville ResNet Office provides a staffed table and information about copyright and piracy.
-The handout that is provided can be viewed here.
+- During NEW STUDENT REGISTRATION for the new incoming class, the Information Technology Services (ITS) Help Desk provides a staffed table and distributes this handout in printed form containing information about copyright and piracy.

-- In order to gain access to the network in the residence halls on the University of Wisconsin-Platteville campus, students need to register their computer through NetReg.
-In this process, students will be asked 5 questions related to copyright and copyright law.
-Their computer is not active on the network until all 5 questions are answered correctly.
-If a question is answered wrong, the system will pick another 5 questions.
+- In order to gain access to the network in the residence halls on the UW-Platteville campus, students need to register their computer through NetReg.
+In this process, students will be asked five questions related to copyright and copyright law.
+Their computer is not active on the network until all five questions are answered correctly.
+If a question is answered incorrectly, the system will pick another five questions for the student to answer.

-- If the University of Wisconsin-Platteville receives a take-down notice from any copyright holder, the networking information (IP and MAC Address) will be tracked in the logs by our Office of Information Technology Department (OIT).
-An issue will be created in FootPrints, and the ResNet Manager will be notified along with the Electronic Communications Coordinator.
-Actions and sanctions will be followed in accordance with the copyright handbook, located here.
+- If the University of Wisconsin-Platteville receives a take-down notice from any copyright holder, the networking information (IP and MAC Address) will be tracked in the logs by our Information Technology Services (ITS) Department.
+An issue will be created in the ITS ticketing system and the ITS Help Desk Manager will be notified.
+Actions and sanctions will be followed in accordance with the student conduct process posted at https://www.uwplatt.edu/dean-students/student-conduct.

 Plans to Effectively Combat the Unauthorized Distribution of Copyrighted Material